 - "CNN and NBC's coverage was the most unrelenting — negative stories about Trump outpaced positive ones by 13-to-1 on the two networks," the study noted.
 "Trump's coverage during his first 100 days set a new standard for negativity."

 - “A broadcast tradition: 90% of Trump coverage remains negative, study finds” 4

-The war on Christianity has been intensifying since the ‘60s.
+The war on Christian values has been intensifying since the ‘60s (see below).

 - 81 percent of the journalists interviewed voted for the Democratic presidential candidate in every election between 1964 and 1976.